 - Sore throat lozenges or sprays to numb the throat

 - Use a vaporizer or hot shower steam to breathe in moist heat

 - Take ibuprofen or acetaminophen for pain as directed.
-Avoid using aspirin if you are under 20 years old
+Do not take more than 2,400 mg of ibuprofen or 3,000 mg of acetaminophen per day.
+Avoid using aspirin if you are under 19 years old.

 - Avoid smoking and smoky areas